 What’s your favorite thing about these books?

 That I get to put comedy, urban fantasy, and steampunk all into one world.
-It’s the attack of the sub-genres.
+It’s an attack of the sub-genres.

 I’ve seen your books described as many things, but to me, there’s a large dollop of mystery in each one.

 I was raised watching BBC mysteries, so I suppose they leak in.
 I think of my stories as character driven dramas with lots comedy.
 I suspect chronic mystery readers can figure out ‘who done it’ easily.
 I don’t consider the mystery the goal.
-For me the goal is seeing my main character figure things out, and how much trouble she gets into as she does so.
+For me the goal is seeing my main character figure things out and how much trouble they get into as they do so.

 Bumbersnoot and your other technological devices are so imaginative, why are you drawn to these mechanics?